lucywyman/blog/source/content/oscon-2017.rst

 an occasional writer I found them both inspiring and helpful!
-It never hurts to be reminded of how to structure your articles based on your audience, have a clear point, and that the only way to get better at writing is by writing!
+It never hurts to be reminded of how to structure your articles based on your audience, have a clear point, and that the only way to get better at writing is by writing.
 Rikki also provided a number of tech-industry specific tips (how technical to be in various articles, for example), as well as a number of quips from `Stephen King`_ (kill your darlings, kill your darlings).
-Though perhaps the most "common knowledge" type of talk, this might also be the talk I got the most out of in the whole conference, particularly since writing plays such an important role in my job and life.
+Although this was a "common knowledge" type of talk, it's also the talk I got the most out of in the whole conference, particularly since writing plays such an important role in my job and life.
 I was reminded to edit my pieces (woops, don't usually do that!), to learn to handle criticism, and to know who